 What’s Safe And What Isn’t?

 We understand that many of you will already serve raw meat to your cat on occasion, and may have been doing so for many years.
 We’re not saying that raw meat is always dangerous – we’re just trying to point out that a cat shouldn’t be served raw meat and nothing else.
 You can occasionally feed your cat meat so long as it’s part of a balanced diet – and only if it’s from meat that’s safe for your cat to eat.
+For more information on proper cat nutrition, browse this site.

 As a rule of thumb, you won’t have any problems if you feed your cat chicken breast or chicken thighs, turkey breasts or turkey thighs, steak, kidney, and rabbit.
 At the other end of the spectrum is liver, salami, ham, and almost anything you might find at a deli counter.
 Deli counter meats are already packed full of preservatives and also contain huge amounts of salt.
 Salt is incredibly bad for cats, and they should never come in contact with it.
 The reason liver makes for a bad choice is the high vitamin A count, which can poison cats in high quantities.